duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 Amazon created Rekognition, which is a facial recognition software.
 ACLU tested the software by matching Congress members, and the result was shocking: 28 members were matched with criminals.
 In addition, it was found that 40% of the inaccurate image matches were of people of color (ACLU NorCal).

-This is risky to be actually implemented for law enforcememt purposes, as it can make a police officer more biased before an initial encounter, or it can increase the chances of a person being questioned or searched (ACLU NorCal).
+This is risky to be actually implemented for law enforcememt purposes, as it can make a police officer more biased before an initial encounter, or it can increase the chances of a person being questioned or searched, or can increase bias towards people of color (ACLU NorCal).

 <!--https://www.aclunc.org/blog/amazon-s-face-recognition-falsely-matched-28-members-congress-mugshots -->